Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 We strongly recommend making post flair required in your subreddit.
 Here's why:

-• It forces posters to categorize their content, which improves organization
+- It forces posters to categorize their content, which improves organization immediately

-• It enables flair-based filtering for your subscribers
+- It enables flair-based filtering for your subscribers, letting them browse by topic

-• It makes moderation easier because you can set rules per flair category
+- It makes moderation easier because you can set different rules per flair category

 Designing User Flair Options